-The work of the ottawa mission can be witnessed every day in the lives of the individuals that we help.
-Whether it’s providing a place to sleep, a meal, or offering job training, the ottawa mission changes lives every day.
+The Ottawa Mission can be witnessed every day in the lives of the individuals that we help.
+Whether it’s providing a place to sleep, a meal, or offering job training, the Ottawa mission changes lives every day.

 Prostate cancer has affected or will affect, directly or indirectly, every Mason in Ontario.
 The Directors of The Masonic Foundation of Ontario have committed significant multi year funding for prostate cancer research in Ontario.
 The objective is to raise One Million Dollars over the next two years.
 The ultimate goal beyond that is to make this cause synonymous with the charitable efforts of the Masons of Ontario.

 The Parkdale Food Centre is part of the Ottawa Food Bank’s distribution network.
 It serves the Hintonburg, Mechanicsville, Civic Hospital and Wellington Village neighborhoods.
 It is a not-for-profit, volunteer- run organization that provides emergency food aid to individuals and families in need.
 The Centre is funded in part by the City of Ottawa and local churches, with additional donations provided by individuals and local businesses.

 Disability Support works with the Kasese District Union of Persons with Disabilities (KADUPEDI).
 Based in Ottawa, Canada, CanUgan supports people with disabilities in Kasese District of Western Uganda by holding fund raising and other events, by publishing CanUgan News, the quarterly newsletter, by establishing collaborative partnerships and by promoting its work.